ColtonHagan/Deadwood/README.md

 # Deadwood

-Compile then run Deadwood.java to run the program
+Compile then run Deadwood.java to run the program.

 For GUI see GUI branch